radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 ### Radius and Azure Workload Identity

 Radius allows management of Azure resources as part of your application.
-In order to achieve this, Radius stores 2 essential pieces of information -
+In order to achieve this, Radius stores two essential pieces of information:

 1. Cloud Provider Scope: This is the subscription ID and resource group to which the Azure resources are deployed.
 Cloud Provider Scope is stored as part of Radius Environment.
 2. Azure Credential: This is the client id and tenant id of the Azure AD application that Radius uses to deploy the Azure resources.